novellac/knuckles/README.md

 This app is a random word generator, generating silly, not-for-real suggestions for knuckle tattoos.
 _Please do not take these suggestions seriously._
 _There is no list of stopwords, and as such, offensive words may result._
-_These words don't represent my opinion.
+_These words don't represent my opinions.
 I don't really think you should use my app to generate a knuckle tattoo for yourself._

 ## But like, _why_?